 Asopao de Pollo is a deliciously hearty Puerto Rican chicken stew made with sofrito, adobo seasoning, and rice.
 It's the perfect meal for a cold winter night, or whenever you're feeling under the weather.

-If you like Puerto Rican recipes like Arroz con Pollo and Sancocho, you are going to love this dish.
+If you like Puerto Rican recipes and stews like Sancocho and Carne Guisada, you are going to love this dish.

 Asopao de Pollo is arguably the most popular Puerto Rican stew/soup and for good reason.
 It combines all of my favorite Puerto Rican cooking staples like sofrito, sazon seasoning and achiote oil.